Updated on

 Vitamin B12 status, cognitive decline and dementia

-One other benefit is that compared to holohaptocorrin (“inactive B12”), holotranscobalamin has a shorter circulating half-life.
-This means that when you’re approaching a negative B12 balance and entering the low range of B12 levels, the earliest change that actually occurs is very likely to be a decrease in the levels of active B12 specifically.
+The active-B12 test uses a novel monoclonal antibody that cuts out the need for complex preliminary steps, thus eliminating a potential source of inconsistency.
+Another benefit is that holoTC has a shorter circulating half-life compared to holoHC.
+So, the idea is that as you’re approaching a negative B12 balance, the earliest change that actually occurs is likely to be a decrease in the levels of active B12 specifically.

-The active-B12 test also tests for inactive B12.
+Because the active-B12 test also tests for inactive B12.

 Three proteins, intrinsic factor (IF), transcobalamin (TC), and haptocorrin (HC), all have an extremely high affinity for the cobalamins but discriminate these physiological ligands from Cbl analogues with different efficiencies decreasing in the following order: IF > TC > HC.